Oxtail Stew

 - Add beans.
 Make a Jamaican-inspired oxtail stew that features butter beans or lima beans.
 They cook down with the stew and have the perfect soft texture.
 I personally prefer butter beans due to their mild flavor.

 - Add rice or pasta.
-To make this a complete meal, I often cook rice or pasta in the liquid while the oxtails cook.
+To make this a complete meal, I often cook rice or pasta in the same liquid as the oxtails while they cook.
 If using rice, it has an almost risotto-like texture.
 Of course, you can skip this and make a side of mashed potatoes.

 How to make oxtail stew

 Step 1- Marinate oxtails.
-Combine the Worcestershire sauce, soy sauce, sugar, salt, pepper, paprika, and cayenne pepper in a medium bowl and coat the oxtails evenly in the marinade.
+Combine the Worcestershire sauce, soy sauce, sugar, salt, pepper, paprika, and cayenne pepper in a medium bowl, then coat the oxtails evenly with the marinade.

 Step 2- Sear the oxtails in a Dutch oven or pot until browned on all sides.
 Then, remove them and set them aside.